ExpressLRS/Docs/docs/quick-start/recievers/rx-matek2400.md

 **(Recommended as first-flash method)**

-[Wire up your receiver](../../quick-start/rx-fcprep/#mateksys-r24-d-and-r24-s) to a free UART on your Flight Controller.
+[Wire up your receiver] to a free UART on your Flight Controller.
 Wire TX on receiver to an RX pad on the FC, and the RX on receiver to a TX pad on the FC in the same UART.
 Wire 5v and Gnd as normal (5v to a 5v pad on FC and Gnd to a Gnd pad on the FC).

 !!! attention ""
     *Note: There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
 A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
 If this is the case, rewire the receiver to a different UART.*

-**Build** the firmware using the ExpressLRS Configurator using the correct Target and [options](../../quick-start/firmware-options).
+**Build** the firmware using the ExpressLRS Configurator using the correct Target and [Firmware Options].
 Once done, it should open a new window where the `MATEK_2400_RX-<version>.bin` is.
 Do not close this window so you can easily navigate to it once it's time to upload the firmware into the receiver.

 Power your Flight Controller by either connecting a LiPo or attaching the USB cable (if receiver gets powered from USB via a 4v5 pad).
 Receiver's LED will blink slow at first, and after 20s or 30s (can be adjusted via ExpressLRS Configurator using `AUTO_WIFI_ON_INTERVAL`), it should blink fast indicating it's on Wifi Hotspot Mode.